 The members of a Vietnam veteran's old Army unit start turning up murdered.
 The police soon begin to suspect that he is in fact the killer.
 He knows he isn't, and must find the real killer ...
 See full summary »

-A rich playboy has a large house in the countryside.
-One weekend he invites a fashion model.
-On his way to the house, he drives past a gang of crazy young men.
-The men find out where the house is and begin to terrorize the couple.Written by
+A rich playboy has a large house in the Ontario countryside.
+One weekend, he invites his girlfriend, a fashion model, but n his way to the house, he drives past a gang of crazed young men.
+The men find out where the house is, and terrorise the couple.Written by

 The names listed in the credits in the end of the movie is Don Granberry as Stanley and Kyle Richards as Frankie.
 See more »